-Once upon a time, somebody looked at a small, off-roading vehicle like the Nissan Pathfinder and said to himself: "You know, I think I could use that to replace the family station wagon.
-It's a lot cooler looking than dad's Country Squire.
+Once upon a time, somebody looked at the truck-based, two-door Nissan Pathfinder and said: "You know, I think I could use that to replace the family station wagon.
+It's a lot cooler-looking than Dad's Country Squire.
 And I wouldn't be caught dead in a minivan."
-From then on, the Pathfinder and other SUVs have become bigger and more refined to meet the demand of millions of like-minded buyers.
+Since then, the Pathfinder and other SUVs have become increasingly larger and luxurious to meet the demand of millions of like-minded buyers.

-You can largely see this in the Pathfinder's timeline of four generations.
-The newest model is the most carlike and excels as a three-row family hauler.
-Earlier Pathfinders -- and the third generation in particular -- were more rugged and capable for towing, but not as comfortable or fuel efficient.
+You can see this evolution in the Pathfinder's timeline of four generations.
+The carlike current model excels with solid mileage, numerous safety features, and plenty of room in its three rows of seating.
+Earlier Pathfinders — and the third generation in particular — were more rugged and capable of towing, but they were not as comfortable or fuel-efficient.

 Current Nissan Pathfinder

 Inside, the Pathfinder's cabin is put together well and boasts quality materials.
 Despite the abundance of features (especially in higher trims), the various controls are easy to reach and intuitive.
 The second-row seat slides and reclines to optimize comfort for passengers or cargo space behind as needs dictate.
 Access to the third row is eased by the second row's tilt and slide feature, which can be used even when a child seat is in place.
-The third row offers enough headroom for 6-foot passengers, but clearance gets a little tight beyond that.
+The third row offers enough headroom for 6-foot passengers, but clearance gets a little tight beyond that, and legroom is limited.

-If maximum space is a priority, some larger crossover SUVs such as the Chevrolet Traverse might be a better choice.
-But overall we're fond of the Pathfinder and think it matches very well to the typical family's needs and desires.
+If maximum space is a priority, a few crossover SUVs offer even more passenger and cargo room, but overall we're fond of the Pathfinder and think it fits very well with the typical family's needs and desires.

 Used Nissan Pathfinder Models

-The previous, third-generation Nissan Pathfinder was produced from 2005-'12.
+The previous third-generation Nissan Pathfinder was produced from 2005 to 2012.
 Unlike its unibody predecessor and successor, this Pathfinder featured truck-based body-on-frame construction that lent it a commendably strong 7,000-pound towing capacity when properly equipped.
 However, it also made it heavier, less space-efficient inside and ponderous to drive.

 The interior was roomy enough for four adults in the first two rows, but only little kids could fit in the third row.
 On the upside, most of Nissan's comfort and convenience features were offered, and its maximum cargo capacity of 79 cubic feet should still be enough for most folks.

-Pathfinder buyers of this generation typically had a choice of four trim levels: base S, midgrade SV, the more luxurious Silver and the upscale LE.
-For those interested in using a Pathfinder for some off-roading, Nissan offered an SE Off Road 4x4 trim from 2005-'10 that featured such all-terrain items as special tires, Bilstein shocks, skid plates, hill descent control and hill start assist.
+Pathfinder buyers of this generation typically had a choice of four trim levels: the base S, the midgrade SV, the more luxurious Silver and the upscale LE.
+For those interested in using a Pathfinder for some off-roading, Nissan offered an SE Off-Road 4x4 trim from 2005 to 2010 that featured such all-terrain items as special tires, Bilstein shocks, skid plates, hill descent control and hill start assist.

 If you're looking at this generation Pathfinder, know that its strengths relate mostly to its power and towing capacity.
-But for more typical family use, competing crossovers or SUVs of similar vintage will likely be better choices, including the Honda Pilot, Mazda CX-9 or Toyota Highlander or 4Runner.
+For more typical family use, competing crossovers or SUVs of similar vintage will likely be better choices, including the Honda Pilot, Mazda CX-9, or Toyota Highlander or 4Runner.

 The second-generation (1996-2004) Pathfinder debuted right when the SUV craze hit a fever pitch.
-A switch to carlike unibody construction (compared to the original truck-based model) afforded it significant gains in size, interior space and on-road agility, while shedding 200 pounds.
+A switch to carlike unibody construction (compared to the original truck-based model) afforded it significant gains in size, interior space and on-road agility while it also shed 200 pounds.
 The softer Pathfinder's unremarkable styling and wimpy engine (its V6 made just 166 hp) rendered it merely average within its crowded segment, though.
 A small backseat also made it less suitable for hauling children than some competitors.